-1 in which each row consists of a variable name in the first column and the corresponding variable label in the second column, and perhaps units in the third row if using Regression function to generate automatic markdown files widths Specifies the width of the successive columns for fixed width formatted data.
+Set TRUE if reading a csv or Excel file of variable labels into the data frame 1 in which each row consists of a variable name in the first column and the corresponding variable label in the second column, and perhaps units in the third row if using Regression function to generate automatic markdown files of discursive text.

-missing Missing value code, which by default is literally a missing data value in the data able.
+widths Specifies the width of the successive columns for fixed width formatted data.

-n_mcut For the missing value analysis, list the row name and number of missing values if the number of missing exceeds or equals this cutoff.
+Missing value code, which by default specifies one or missing data values in the data table.
+Can combine numerical and character codes, such as missing=c(-99, if the number of missing exceeds or equals this cutoff.
 Requires brief=FALSE.

-miss_show For the missing value analysis, the number of rows, one row per observation, that has as many or missing values as n_mcut.
+For the missing value analysis, list the row name and number of missing values n\mcut that has as many or missing values as n\mcut.
 Requires brief=FALSE.

-miss_zero For the missing value analysis, list the variable name or the row name even for values of 0, that is rows with no missing data.
-By default only variables and rows with missing data are listed.
+For the missing value analysis, the number of rows, one row per observation, miss\show rows with missing data are listed.
 Requires brief=FALSE.

-miss_matrix For the missing value analysis, if there is any missing data, list a version of the complete data table with a 0 for a non-missing value and a 1 for a missing value.
-Character that separates adjacent values in a text file of data. sep dec Character that serves as the decimal separator in a number. max_lines Maximum number of lines to list of the data and labels. sheet For Excel files, specifies the work sheet to read.
+For the missing value analysis, list the variable name or the row name even for miss\zero values of 0, that is rows with no missing data.
+By default only variables and missing miss_matrix For the missing value analysis, if there is any missing data, list a version of the complete data table with a 0 for a non-missing value and a 1 for a missing value. sep Character that separates adjacent values in a text file of data. dec Character that serves as the decimal separator in a number. max_lines Maximum number of lines to list of the data and labels. sheet For Excel files, specifies the work sheet to read.
 Provide either the worksheet number according to its position, or its name enclosed in quotes.
 The default is the first work sheet. row_names FALSE by default so no row names from the input data.
 Set to TRUE to convert the first column of input data to row names.
 For reading .csv files, can also set to the integer number of the column to convert to row names.
-For Excel and ODS files, only acceptable value is 1 for the first column. brief If TRUE, display only variable names table plus any variable labels. quiet If set to TRUE, no text output.
+For Excel and ODS files, only acceptable value is 1 for the first column. header If TRUE, the default, then the first row of the data table contains the variable names. brief If TRUE, display only variable names table plus any variable labels. quiet If set to TRUE, no text output.
 Can change the corresponding system default with style function. fun_call Function call.
 Used with Rmd to pass the function call when obtained from the abbreviated function call rd.
-Other parameter values define with the R read functions, such as the read, table . . .
+Other parameter values define with the R read functions, such as the read.table function for text files, with row.names and header.